Blog

 Built for Independent Operators

-Independent restaurants do not need to build a corporate procurement department from scratch.
-They need access to the same pricing strategy, contract expertise, benchmark visibility, and ongoing oversight that larger chains already have.
+Independent restaurants need access to the same pricing strategy, contract expertise, benchmark visibility, and ongoing oversight that larger chains already have.

 That is what FoodServiceIQ was built to provide.